mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 # Resources
 For a list of public repos and other resources, see [GitHub](/en/community/github).

+- [Mathesar GitHub project](https://github.com/orgs/centerofci/projects/1) that organizes our open issues

 ## Private resources

 These resources are only available to the Mathesar core or community team at the moment.

-- [Mathesar GitHub project](https://github.com/orgs/centerofci/projects/1) that organizes our open issues
-  - The project is only accessible to [Team](/team) members, but all relevant information (such as status, priority, and milestone) should be available on individual issues.
-  - We will make this project public as soon as GitHub supports it.
 - The [Mathesar Ansible repository](https://github.com/centerofci/mathesar-ansible) contains a playbook that deploys our staging server.
 - The [Mathesar "staging" server](https://staging.mathesar.org/) is a deployed version of the latest `master`.
 The username and password to access it are located in 1Password.
 - The [Mathesar private notes repository](https://github.com/centerofci/mathesar-private-notes) contains notes that are private to the core team.